swiftlang/swift/docs/SIL.rst

 - ``globalaccessor``: the addressor function for a global variable
 - ``defaultarg.``\ *n*: the default argument-generating function for the *n*\ -th argument of a Swift ``func``
-- ``objc``: a specific entry point for objective-C interoperability
+- ``foreign``: a specific entry point for C/objective-C interoperability

 Methods and curried function definitions in Swift also have multiple "uncurry levels" in SIL, representing the function at each possible